containers/automation_images/README.md

 ## VM Image lifecycle management

-There is no built-in mechanism for removing disused VM images in GCP.
-Nor is there any built-in tracking information, recording which VM images are currently being used by one or more containers-repository automation.
+There is no built-in mechanism for removing disused VM images.
+In GCE, there isn't any built-in tracking information, recording which VM images are currently being used by one or more containers-repository automation.
+In AWS 'Last launched' metadata is recorded automatically.
 Three containers and two asynchronous processes are responsible for tracking and preventing infinite-growth of the VM image count.

 * `imgts` Runs as part of automation for every repository, every time any VM is utilized.
-It records the usage details, along with a timestamp into the utilized VM image "labels" (metadata).
+It records the usage details, along with a timestamp into the GCE VM image "labels" (metadata).
 Failure to update metadata is considered critical, and the task will fail to prompt immediate corrective action by automation maintainers.

-* `imgobsolete` is triggered periodically by cron *only* on this repository.
-It scans through all VM Images, filtering any which haven't been used within the last 30 days (according to `imgts` updated labels).
+* `imgobsolete` is triggered periodically by cirrus-cron *only* on this repository.
+It scans through all GCE VM Images, filtering any which haven't been used within the last 30 days (according to `imgts` updated labels).
 Identified images are deprecated by marking them `obsolete` in GCE.
 This status blocks them from being used, but does not actually remove them.

 * `imgprune` also runs periodically, immediately following `imgobsolete`.
-  It scans all currently obsolete images, filtering any which were deprecated more than 30 days ago (according to deprecation metadata).
+  It scans all currently obsolete GCE images, filtering any which were deprecated more than 30 days ago (according to deprecation metadata).
   Images which have been obsolete for more than 30 days, are permanently removed.